Permission for an Event

 At all times

-- A Party Booking Form must be completed prior to any party.
+- An Event Booking process must be completed prior to any party.

 - Before a party, the TV should be put away safely, and returned after the party.